Metres of Roman comedy: Percussiōnēs

 Rather than ictūs, ancient writers sometimes speak of percussiōnēs made three times in a senarius.
 The rhetorician Quintilian wrote: "You can call it a trimeter or a senarius without any difference; since it has six feet (pedes), but three beats (percussiones)".
 In his book on metres, Terentianus Maurus explains: "For the iambus itself remains in six places, and for that reason the name senarius is given; but a beat is made three times, hence it is called a trimeter; because when scanning we join together the feet in pairs."
 Terentianus also indicates that teachers of metre would click their fingers or tap their foot (pollicis sonōre vel plausū pedis) in time with the second foot in each metron, that is, the one which is usually an iamb, not a spondee, dactyl or an anapaest.
 "In this way what was a senarius becomes a trimeter".

 A question therefore is whether, if there was a beat, there was one beat per foot or one every metron (group of two feet); and if it was one per metron, on which of the two long elements was it made?

 Should the following trochaic septenarius be read with eight beats, for example?

 Or is it better to read it with four beats, as follows?

 After examining the evidence Moore suggests that in Roman comedy, the pipe-player (tībīcen) "provided some emphasis to all strong elements, maintaining the sense of feet, but that the "beats" on the odd-numbered feet were stronger."

+The evidence suggests that the key parts of an iambic senarius were the 4th, 8th, and 12th positions.
+Lindsay wrote:

+Iambic, like Trochaic and Anapaestic Metre, was scanned by Dipodies, not by single feet.
+The chief metrical ictus of the line, in other words the syllables at which the baton of a conductor keeping time would fall, were in an Iambic Trimeter the 2nd, 4th, and 6th Arses (in a Trochaic Tetrameter the 1st, 3rd, 5th, and 7th).
+Hence the necessity of exhibiting the metre in its pure form at these parts of the line (Bassus ap.
+Rufin.
+555K; Terent.
+2246 sqq.
+K).

+Despite this statement, Lindsay, when he wished to show the ictus in a senarius, placed an accent on the 2nd, 6th, and 10th positions, for example: